 Want to know what beef tasted like 70 years ago?
 Consider trying grass-fed beef.
 Today, most cows are fed a combination of grain and grass, but pasture-grazed cows are raised in their most natural environment with year-round access to grass for food and freedom to roam, just like the old days.

 Is one better than the other?

-The nutritional differences in beef depend on many factors including the amount of exercise the cow gets and the nutrient density of their diet.
+The nutritional differences in beef depend on many factors, including the amount of exercise the cow gets and the nutrient density of its diet.
 Cows that move around more tend to be leaner.
 But is dry, nutrient-depleted grass-fed beef better than beef from cows fed a quality, nutrient-rich blend of grains and grass?
 The truth is, it can be hard to tell and depends on many factors.